 Now that the system updates are done, here comes the fun part.

-You can install apps in both the Google Play Store or the Aptoide TV app store in much the same way.
+You can install apps in both the Google Play Store and the Aptoide TV app store in much the same way.

 For The Google Play Store

-Open the Google Play Store and click on the three horizontal bars in the upper left hand corner.
-This will open the side menu.
-You’re going to want to click on My Apps & Games.
+Open the Google Play Store and click on the three horizontal bars or your account icon (depending on your version) in the upper right-hand corner to open the side menu.
+You’re going to want to click on My Apps & Games or “Manage Apps & Device.”

-This pulls up a list of all of your installed apps and will tell you right away if there’s any updates available.
+This pulls up a list of all of your installed apps and will tell you right away if there are any updates available.
 If so, go ahead and click on Update All.
-This will probably take a few minutes do download and install everything, depending on how many apps came pre-installed.
+This will probably take a few minutes to download and install everything, depending on how many apps came pre-installed.

-Personally, I don’t want to be bothered doing this ever again, so I set the apps to update automatically whenever there’s a new version.
+Personally, I don’t want to have to do this all the time, so I set the apps to update automatically whenever there’s a new version.

 Under the General tab, you’ll see Auto-Update Apps.
-Inside there you’ll get a couple of different options to turn auto-update off completely, only update via Wi-Fi or to update at any time.
-I enable Auto-update apps at any time.
-Now you never have to worry about if you’ve got the latest version of an app or not.
+Inside you’ll get a couple of different options to turn auto-update off completely, only update via Wi-Fi, or update at any time.
+I enable auto-update apps at any time.
+Now you never have to worry about whether you’ve got the latest version of an app or not.

 For The Aptoide TV App Store

-If using Aptoide TV is more your thing, then it’s easy to keep things updated as well.
+If using Aptoide TV is more your thing it’s still easy to keep things updated.
 Aptoide TV has a cool feature that lets you see how many updates are available as soon as you open the app.

 On the side menu, scroll down to My Apps and you may see a little red circle with a number in it.
 In my case, it says ‘5+’.
 That means I’ve been slacking and I have more than five apps that need to be updated.